Warning signs your brand foundation isn't web-ready

 2. Brand positioning (the strategic core of your brand foundation) isn’t defined.

 Orbit sends out an intake questionnaire to clients before beginning a web project, to help frame up the conversation with the visitor.
 “Our first question is ‘what is the six-word version of what you do?’
 That’s your homepage H1 tag,” says Andy.
 “When translated to the website, it lets people know they’re in the right place.”
-(Orbit’s homepage headline: “Award-winning Chicago design and development.”)
+(Orbit’s homepage headline: “Award-winning digital marketing and web design agency”)

 It also helps to understand the general shape of your market landscape.
 For example, if your category is considered “high consideration” (relationship-driven, consultative, expensive, sophisticated audience) vs “low consideration” (quick, transactional, feature-driven, layman audience).
 This can shape the navigation and content on your site.